The Darryl J. King Student Life Centre

 The King Centre is named in recognition of a generous donation from Darryl J. King ’97.
 Darryl credits his experience at King’s for, not only his professional success, but for developing his philanthropic outlook and belief in giving back to the community.
 Darryl has an inspiring story of how King’s is unique and looks beyond the grades to consider the person and circumstance.

-Designed by Cornerstone Architecture and built by K & L Construction, The King Centre is a 3,539 m2, two-story (plus full basement) multi-purpose student centre.
+Designed by Perkins+Will and Cornerstone Architecture, and built by K & L Construction, The King Centre is a 3,539 m2, two-story (plus full basement) multi-purpose student centre.
 The building incorporates a variety of spaces created to serve students.
-These spaces include meeting rooms, a café, learning lounge areas, an auditorium, fitness centre, games room, and classrooms.
+These spaces include meeting rooms, a cafe, learning lounge areas, an auditorium, fitness centre, games room, and classrooms.
 Total cost of the project was $14.7 million dollars.

 Russell Investments Classroom